Devenderkumar/anr_website/content/privacy-policy.md

 +++

 _Effective date: January 15, 2018_
-We at 990 Consulting, L.L.C. (“990”) know you care about how your personal information is used and shared, and we take your privacy seriously.
+We at Applied Nonprofit Research, L.L.C. (“ANR”) know you care about how your personal information is used and shared, and we take your privacy seriously.
 Please read the following to learn more about our Privacy Policy. **By using or accessing the Services in any manner, you acknowledge that you accept the practices and policies outlined in this Privacy Policy, and you hereby consent that we will collect, use, and share your information in the following ways.**

-Remember that your use of 990’s Services is at all times subject to the [Terms of Service](https://www.990consulting.com/terms-of-service/), which incorporates this Privacy Policy.
-Any terms we use in this Policy without defining them have the definitions given to them in the [Terms of Service](https://www.990consulting.com/terms-of-service/).
+Remember that your use of ANR’s Services is at all times subject to the [Terms of Service](https://www.appliednonprofitresearch.com/terms-of-service/), which incorporates this Privacy Policy.
+Any terms we use in this Policy without defining them have the definitions given to them in the [Terms of Service](https://www.appliednonprofitresearch.com/terms-of-service/).

 **<u>What does this Privacy Policy cover</u>?**

 This Privacy Policy covers our treatment of personally identifiable information (“Personal Information”) that we gather when you are accessing or using our Services, but not to the practices of companies we don’t own or control, or people that we don’t manage.
 We gather various types of Personal Information from our users, as explained in more detail below, and we use this Personal Information internally in connection with our Services, including to personalize, provide, and improve our services, to allow you to set up a user account and profile, to contact you and allow other users to contact you, to fulfill your requests for certain products and services, and to analyze how you use the Services.
 In certain cases, we may also share some Personal Information with third parties, but only as described below.

-As noted in the [Terms of Service](https://www.990consulting.com/terms-of-service/), we do not knowingly collect or solicit personal information from anyone under the age of 13.
+As noted in the [Terms of Service](https://www.appliednonprofitresearch.com/terms-of-service/), we do not knowingly collect or solicit personal information from anyone under the age of 13.
 If you are under 13, please do not attempt to register for the Services or send any personal information about yourself to us.
 If we learn that we have collected personal information from a child under age 13, we will delete that information as quickly as possible.
-If you believe that a child under 13 may have provided us personal information, please contact us at [info@990consulting.com](mailto:info@990consulting.com).
+If you believe that a child under 13 may have provided us personal information, please contact us at [info@appliednonprofitresearch.com](mailto:info@appliednonprofitresearch.com).

-**<u>Will 990 ever change this Privacy Policy</u>?**
+**<u>Will ANR ever change this Privacy Policy</u>?**

-We’re constantly trying to improve our Services, so we may need to change this Privacy Policy from time to time as well, but we will alert you to changes by placing a notice on 990consulting.com and/or 990consulting.com, by sending you an email, and/or by some other means.
+We’re constantly trying to improve our Services, so we may need to change this Privacy Policy from time to time as well, but we will alert you to changes by placing a notice on appliednonprofitresearch.com and/or appliednonprofitresearch.com, by sending you an email, and/or by some other means.
 Please note that if you’ve opted not to receive legal notice emails from us (or you haven’t provided us with your email address), those legal notices will still govern your use of the Services, and you are still responsible for reading and understanding them.
 If you use the Services after any changes to the Privacy Policy have been posted, that means you agree to all of the changes.
 Use of information we collect now is subject to the Privacy Policy in effect at the time such information is collected.

-**<u>What Information does 990 Collect</u>?**
+**<u>What Information does ANR Collect</u>?**

 _<u>Information You Provide to Us:</u>_

 We receive and store any information you knowingly provide to us.
 For example, through the registration process and/or through your account settings, we may collect Personal Information such as your name, email address and phone number.
 Certain information may be required to register with us or to take advantage of some of our features.

 We may communicate with you if you’ve provided us the means to do so.
 For example, if you’ve given us your email address, we may send you promotional email offers on behalf of other businesses, or email you about your use of the Services.
-If you do not want to receive communications from us, please indicate your preference by emailing us at [info@990consulting.com](mailto:info@990consulting.com).
+If you do not want to receive communications from us, please indicate your preference by emailing us at [info@appliednonprofitresearch.com](mailto:info@appliednonprofitresearch.com).

 _<u>Information Collected Automatically</u>_